Andriiklymiuk/corgi/resources/readme/commands/corgi_upgrade.md

-# corgi init
+# corgi upgrade

-## corgi init
+## corgi upgrade

-Create db service
+Upgrade corgi to the latest version

 ### Synopsis

-This is used to create db service from template.
+Use this command to upgrade corgi to the latest version available in Homebrew.

 ```
-corgi init [flags]
+corgi upgrade [flags]
 ```

 ### Options

 ```
-  -h, --help   help for init
+  -h, --help   help for upgrade
 ```

 ### Options inherited from parent commands